xander1421/own-cv-blog-site/src/content/blog/anatomy-of-a-developer-recruitment-scam.md

 **Lesson**: Social engineering is the weakest link.
 Technical skills don't protect you from psychological manipulation.

-### 6. Isolation is Your Friend
+### 6. Isolation is Non-Negotiable

-**If I had run `npm install` on my main machine:**
+**The attack vector analysis revealed:**
-- MetaMask connection request would've appeared
+- MetaMask connection requests trigger automatically
-- I might've approved it (thinking it's part of the demo)
+- Wallet harvesting occurs without user awareness
-- Wallet data harvested
+- Plaintext passwords stored in attacker's database
-- If I registered: plaintext password stored
+- Credential stuffing attacks follow immediately

-**But I didn't, because I used an isolated VM.**
+**This demonstrates why isolation environments are mandatory for threat analysis.**

 **Lesson**: Always use disposable environments for untrusted code.
-VMs, containers, cloud instances—whatever works.
+VMs, containers, cloud instances—isolation is a fundamental security requirement.

 ## How to Report and Protect the Community